-Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the School's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The Supplementary Information and Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) are presented for purposes of additional analysis and are not a required part of the basic financial statements.